Project

 Actions #2

-Updated by Claus Due over 7 years ago
+Updated by Claus Due about 8 years ago

 I think this is good as it is.
 Your use case clearly calls for two different object-level validators which validate properties differently based on - just as an example - another property in the object (e.g. "is shipping address").
 Once you have that designed correctly, you can apply that validator to your aggregate root's property so that your "Order" object declares two different validators for main and shipping address.